 If we combine our strumming hand playing off the beat and our fretting hand giving the staccato feel you should get something that sounds like this…

-Next up we’re going to take a look at a double chop rhythm.
-For the double chop we’re still playing off the beat but we’ve got to get a very quick down-up played.
+Next up we’re going to take a look at a double chop rhythm/strumming pattern.
+For the reggae double chop we’re still playing off the beat but we’ve got to get a very quick down-up played.
 Again we’re aiming for that short, sharp hit so you’ll need to release the pressure in your fretting hand.
 Ideally you’ll do this twice – once for the down strum and once for the up strum.
 Slow this down to being with as it can be quite difficult at speed initially.

 Finally we’re going to play a combination of both of the above.
 We’ll play 2 off the beat single chops followed by a double chop and a final single chop.